HumanSignal/label-studio/docs/source/guide/predictions.md

 If you have predictions generated for your dataset from a model, either as pre-annotated tasks or pre-labeled tasks, you can import the predictions with your dataset into Label Studio for review and correction.
 Label Studio automatically displays the pre-annotations that you import on the Labeling page for each task.

+!!! note
-> To generate interactive pre-annotations with a machine learning model while labeling, see [Set up machine learning with Label Studio](ml.html).
+    To generate interactive pre-annotations with a machine learning model while labeling, see [Set up machine learning with Label Studio](ml.html).

 You can import pre-annotated tasks into Label Studio [using the UI](tasks.html#Import-data-from-the-Label-Studio-UI) or [using the API](/api#operation/projects_import_create).

 ## Format pre-annotations for Label Studio